appdotnet/api-spec/content/docs/guides/send-a-broadcast.md

 The important parts are the **Headline**, **Photo**, **Text** and **Read More Link**.
 Everything but the headline is optional, but we recommend that your broadcasts contain a compelling image and some context through a summary text body and a link to content.

-The easiest way to send a broadcast with the API is via the [ADNPy](http://adnpy.readthedocs.org) Python module or the [adn](https://github.com/adn-rb/adn) Ruby gem.
+The easiest way to send a broadcast with the API is via the [ADNPy](http://adnpy.readthedocs.org) Python module, the [adn](https://github.com/adn-rb/adn) Ruby gem, the [appnet.js](https://github.com/duerig/appnet.js) library for Node.js, or the [AppDotNetPHP](https://github.com/jdolitsky/AppDotNetPHP) library.
 You can also use the HTTP API with your own client, if you'd like.

 Starting with Python, here's an example of using the ADNPy `BroadcastMessageBuilder` recipe.
 If you're interested in the specific API calls the library is making behind the scenes, [look at the source](https://github.com/appdotnet/ADNpy/blob/master/adnpy/recipes/broadcast.py).